bflbarlow/d3_projects/README.md

 ## d3_projects Structure

-Each folder is an individual D3 project named according to the functionality being explored.
-Each D3 project will have an `index.html` file and a `d3.js` file.
-Often, it will also include a `data` folder containing the CSV file(s) used in the `d3.js` file.
-Maybe I'll get fancy at some point and start adding a CSS file.
+Each folder is an individual D3 project named according to the functionality/chart being explored.
+Each D3 project will have an `index.html` file and a data file.

+I have developed a mechanism that appears wholly unique in the world of D3 development where a local file can be chosen to render in a D3 chart.
+This has the below advantages.

+- Easily sharable
+  - Share the index.html and data file with anyone with a browser.
+They can open the index.html and then choose the data file and have the data rendered for them.

+- Easily test different data
+  - Columns can't change, but data does.
+Using several different data files might uncover an unexpected chart situations where a <text> element doesn't fit or any number of scenarios that should be uncovered in testing variable data.

+- Easy to rapidly prototype D3 cahrts
+  - These are single html files with no js or css dependencies.
+It's all in one place.

+- Avoid issues connecting to remote data sources
+  - It's your local files.
+You won't encounter CORS Policy errors.

 ## Goals for the Project